 (a) the adoption of an ordinance allowed in 75-7-411;

 (c) the enforcement of an ordinance pursuant to 76-2-308(2).

 (5) An ordinance must be read and adopted by a majority vote of members present at two meetings of the governing body not less than 12 days apart.
 After the first adoption and reading, it must be posted and copies must be made available to the public.

 (6) After passage and approval, all ordinances must be signed by the presiding officer of the governing body and filed with the official or employee designated by ordinance to keep the register of ordinances.

-(7) As used in this section, "private business" means an individual or entity that is not principally a part of or associated with a government unit.
+(7) As used in this section, "private business" means an individual or entity that is not principally a part of or associated with a government unit and that has an established physical location within the boundaries of the county or municipality.
 The term includes but is not limited to a nonprofit or for-profit entity, a corporation, a sole proprietorship, or a limited liability company.